 - Using System Restore to undo recent Device Manager-related changes

 - Disable the device and then re-enable it.
 This might sound like a very simple fix, and that’s because it is.
 Essentially does what a reboot will do in the first step.

 - Reinstall the hardware drivers.
-Uninstalling and then reinstalling the drivers for the device is a possible solution to an Code 43 error.
+Uninstalling and then reinstalling the drivers for the device is a possible solution to a Windows Code 43 error.

 Replace the hardware.

 A problem with the device itself might be causing the Error Code 43 error, in which case replacing the hardware is your next logical step.
 In most cases, this is the solution to a Code 43 error but try the easier, and free, software-based troubleshooting ideas first.
 We recommend doing either before you replace the hardware, but you may have to give them a try if you’re out of other options.

 Make sure that your Windows 10 is up to date